andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 Figure 5 - code/MLEbin/
 Figure 6 - code/recommend/

+So to use the MLE method to analyse your own data and plot results as per our Figure 6, see code/recommend/ .
+If your data are binned then you will need some of code/MLEbin/ .

 Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3.
 Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
 If you encounter